EducationalTestingService/skll/doc/run_experiment.rst

 *   Only simple numeric, string, and nomimal values are supported.
 *   Nominal values are converted to strings.
-*   There should be an attribute with the name specified by :ref:`id_col <id_col>` in the :ref:`Input` section of the configuration file you create for your experiment.
-This defaults to "id".
-If there is no such column, IDs will be generated automatically.
+*   If the data has instance IDs, there should be an attribute with the name specified by :ref:`id_col <id_col>` in the :ref:`Input` section of the configuration file you create for your experiment.
+This defaults to ``id``.
+If there is no such attribute, IDs will be generated automatically.
 *   If the data is labelled, there must be an attribute with the name specified by :ref:`label_col <label_col>` in the :ref:`Input` section of the configuartion file you create for your experiment.
 This defaults to ``y``.